AdobeDocs/analytics-2.0-apis/data-repair.md

   * Remove one or more query string parameters from a variable.
 If the value does not appear to be a URL, no action is taken.
   * Supported Filters: None
+  * There can be at most 10 parameters

 Example
 ```